nroduit/nroduit.github.io/content/tutorials/dicom-import.en.md

 #### Drag and drop

-Files or folders selected from the system file explorer can be opened by dragging and dropping into the central area of Weasis (any files into empty area or specific files related to the view which is already open).
+Files or folders selected from the system file explorer can be opened by dragging and dropping into the central area of Weasis.

+* Empty central panel: Any files than ca be open by one of the viewers (e.g. standard images such as TIFF, PNG, JPEG...)
+* DICOM Explorer and DICOM viewers (SR, AU, MPR, 2D and 3D) in the central panel: Only DICOM files.
+Opens the default viewer according to the files.

 #### File association